 The Ballroom Dancers Federation celebrated their 40th anniversary and the wonderful Michael & Vicky Barr were there to celebrate it with their class and elegance.
 It was a historical moment to witness as they were present at the 1st anniversary as well!

 How about the competitions?

-Dancing on the Empress Ballroom dance floor is a huge honor and it is the moment that all the dancers have been waiting and preparing for the whole year.
+Dancing on the Empress Ballroom dance floor is a huge honor.
+It is the moment that all the dancers have been waiting and preparing for the whole year.
 The level gets higher and higher every year, as more dancers from all around the world are entering the competition.

-The first competition we went to watch was the team match.
+The first competition of the Blackpool Dance Festival we went to watch was the team match.
 We couldn’t believe the atmosphere in there!
 By the end of the jive, people were cheering their favorites and were giving standing ovations.
 It is then when you can really see how much dancers love to perform!

 Amongst the couples that represented USA, England, Europe and Australasia were Riccardo Cocchi & Yulia Zagoruychenko, Stefano & Dasha Di Filippo, Arunas Bizokas & Katusha Demidova, Victor Fung & Anastasia Muravyeva, Troels Bager & Ina Jeliazkova.